Proposals for closer integration of trans-Tasman banking regulation and supervision

 This assessment will require identifying inter alia:

-· the costs and benefits of foregoing some decision rights over prudential regulation and supervision; and
+- the costs and benefits of foregoing some decision rights over prudential regulation and supervision

 Officials will also consider what governance, legal, operational and accountability arrangements would be necessary for a joint trans-Tasman regulatory institution to at least meet New Zealand's requirements, if not be superior to alternative domestic arrangements.